Dawn Shadforth: Film and television

 In 2017 Shadforth directed The Big Day, a short film written by Kellie Smith produced as part of the BFI I-Write scheme by Michelle Eastwood.
 The film went on to win the British Independent Film Award (BIFA) for Best British Short Film at the 2018 British Independent Film Awards.

 She followed this with acclaimed work on long-form TV drama, beginning with Trust in 2017, for which she was nominated for Breakthrough Talent at the 2018 BAFTA Awards.
-In 2018 she directed episode 3 of the adaptation of Phillip Pullman's epic saga His Dark Materials.
+In 2018 she directed an episode of the adaptation of Phillip Pullman's epic saga His Dark Materials.

 In 2019, Shadforth directed the mini-series Adult Material, written by playwright Lucy Kirkwood, a drama examining themes of power and consent following the life of a working mother within the UK adult entertainment industry, for Channel 4 and Netflix.
 The show starred Hayley Squires and featuring among others Rupert Everett, Sienna Kelly, Kerry Godliman and Joe Dempsie.
 It garnered rave reviews and was nominated for five BAFTA awards in 2021 including Best Miniseries.
 Squires won an International Emmy for her performance in the show.

 Shadforth followed this with Mood, written by Nicôle Lecky for BBC Worldwide and AMC in 2021, shot in East London during the pandemic.
 The show combines fantasy music sequences with comedy drama and was critically well received.